OmniacsDAO/numerai-explorer/README.md

 # Numerai Tournament Training Data Explorer
-> R Shiny Web Interface for Exploring Numerai Tournament Training Data
+> R Shiny Web Interface for Exploring Numerai Tournament Training Data Numerai is a crowdsourced hedgefund that hosts machine learning tournaments which attract thousands of data scientists around the world to compete for
+Numeraire cryptocurrency.
+The company provides clean, regularized, and obfuscated data, where anyone with expertise in machine learning can freely participate.

+You can use this app to explore the data before diving into any model!
+Here is a snapshot of what the app looks like in action:

 <a href="https://crypto.omnianalytics.io/apps/numerai/" target="_blank"><img src="images/numerexplorer_screenshot.png"/></a>